 - Try as much as possible if you have multiple platforms to use subdomains (example: sub.domain.com).
-Anything that falls under your domain will come across as first-party tracking and not third-party tracking.
+Anything under your domain will be first-party tracking, not third-party tracking.

 - Regarding booking platforms, try using booking systems that enable you to install Google Tag Manager on their platform and embed it on your website.
-You can then have two GTM accounts, where one will push the tracking data to the other.
+You can then have two GTM accounts, one pushing the tracking data to the other.
 This push will help to maintain the tracking first party and avoid cross-domain tracking.

 I will try to be less technical.

 An inline frame (iframe) is an HTML code that loads another HTML page within the document.
 It essentially puts another webpage loading within a page.

 I hope this video explanation gives you some clarification on iFrame and its tracking of it.